 If a signal already has a label, then an alternative approach for displaying a propagated signal label is:

-Click the signal label.
+In the model diagram, click the signal label.

 Remove the label text.

 In the signal label text box, enter an angle bracket

 Understanding how Simulink propagates signal labels helps you to:

 Anticipate the scope of the signal label propagation, from source to final destination

 Configure your model to display signal labels for the signals that you want